oedp-comms/seekcommons-org-website/fellowship-application.md

 ### Fellows’ Responsibilities
 To successfully engage in the fellowship opportunity, fellows will be expected to:

-- Be actively involved in fellow cohort activities including:

-    - Participation in once-monthly virtual cohort meetings (total of 9);
-    - Participation in at least 7 virtual workshops during the duration of the fellowship, with the option to join additional workshops;
-    - Engagement with mentors during the process of design, implementation, and completion of the proposed project;
-    - Participation in annual in-person SEEKCommons Network convening (travel funding provided).
+- Be actively involved in fellow cohort activities including: (1) Participation in once-monthly virtual cohort meetings (total of 9); (2) participation in at least 7 virtual workshops during the duration of the fellowship, with the option to join additional workshops; (3) engagement with mentors during the process of design, implementation, and completion of the proposed project; and (4) participation in annual in-person SEEKCommons Network convening (travel funding provided).
 - Work with SEEKcommons team and network members to curate content for the Resource Hub;
 - Document research work through public, multimedia formats (i.e. blogs, video, social media) so the benefits of the fellowship are shared publicly and widely;
 - Preparation of a final research product (i.e. peer-reviewed publication, software package, hardware project, white paper, website, data portal, conference poster/presentation).
 Post-docs will be required to pursue, at least, one peer-reviewed publication;
 - Participation in entry and exit surveys conducted by the SEEKcommons team.

 SEEKCommons Fellows will benefit from these offerings:
 - Stipends: $8,000 graduate students, $12,000 post-docs and professionals
 - Mentorship from SEEKCommons project and network members
 - Training in OS, STS, and Socio-environmental research topics
 - Participation in virtual meetings and annual SEEKCommons convenings
 - Access to computing infrastructure (via SEEKCommons Lab)
 - Support for travel to one in-person SEEKCommons convening